News of Riverton, Lander and Fremont County, Wyoming, from the Ranger's award winning journalists.

 Bruce, 45, recently moved to Shoshoni and faces a second-degree murder charge and one count of misdemeanor domestic violence in relation to the death of Charles Darrell Laster, 65, and for domestic violence battery against Lavena Sue Laster, who was Charles Laster's wife and in a romantic relationship with Bruce.

 The maximum penalty for the murder charge is life in prison and a $10,000 fine, and the misdemeanor carries a maximum sentence of six months in prison and a $750 fine.

-Young asked Bruce's lawyer, public defender Devon Peterson, how the defendant would plea.
-Peterson said "not guilty" and Bruce agreed.
+Young asked Bruce's lawyer, public defender Devon Petersen, how the defendant would plea.
+Petersen said "not guilty" and Bruce agreed.

 The judge set a trial date and continued Bruce's $500,000 bond.